-Those seeking the stone for its metaphysical properties find the blue celestite cluster to be the most prolific option.
+Those seeking the stone’s metaphysical properties find the blue celestite cluster to be the most prolific option.

 It’s revered as a high vibration crystal associated with celestial beings, guardian angels, and connection to the spiritual world and spirit guides.

-Celestite is strongly connected to divine energies and cosmic supernatural forces and is known as a powerful healing crystal.
+Celestite is strongly connected to divine energies and cosmic, supernatural forces and is a powerful healing crystal.

-Some refer to Celestite as a “teacher for the New Age,” as it connects one with the Angelic realms.
+Some refer to Celestite as a “teacher for the New Age,” connecting one with the Angelic realms.

-Legend is Celestite can share knowledge and tell stories from angelic realms to those who listen.
+Legend is Celestite can share knowledge and tell stories from angelic realms to those listening.

 Religious beliefs aren’t a factor here.

 In the big picture, angels, or positive forces, whatever you want to call them, have the same effect.